DE1-Engineering-Mathematics/module-resources/tutorial_sheets/10-fourier-series.md

 (a) $f\left(x\right)=x^3,\ \ \ for\ \left[ -1,1\right]$, with n = 5

 <div class = "answer">
 The first step is to work out whether the function $f\left(x\right)=x^3$ is odd, even, or both.
 This can be done by eye for a simple function like $x^3$.
-To check, or for harder functions, the formulae found in the notes can be used:
+To check, or for harder functions,  you could graph it on Desmos to have a visual representation of the function, or the formulae found in the notes can be used:

 $$
 f_{\textrm{even}}(x)=\frac{f(x)+f(-x))}{2} \qquad \qquad
 f_{\textrm{odd}}(x)=\frac{f(x)-f(-x))}{2}
 $$

-the function $f\left(x\right)=x^3$ is odd, so the Fourier series representation will only contain sine terms.
+The function $f\left(x\right)=x^3$ is odd, so the Fourier series representation will only contain sine terms.

 The sine coefficients can be found using: